 Despite the town's political importance, its development was hindered by the area's earthquakes, and also by the smallpox and typhoid epidemics that plagued the region throughout the 17th and 18th centuries.

 After independence, the Congress of Cúcuta shortened the town's name to Bogotá in 1821 and decreed it the capital of Gran Colombia.
 The town developed steadily and by the middle of the 19th century it had 30,000 inhabitants and 30 churches.
 In 1884 the first tramway began to operate in the city and, soon after, railway lines were constructed to La Dorada and Girardot, giving Bogotá access to the ports on the Río Magdalena.

 Rapid progress came only in the 1940s with industrialization and the consequent peasant migrations from the countryside.
-On April 9, 1948 the popular leader Jorge Eliécer Gaitán was assassinated, sparking the uprising known as El Bogotazo.
-The city was partially destroyed; 136 buildings were burnt to the ground and 2500 people died.
+On April 9, 1948, the popular leader Jorge Eliécer Gaitán was assassinated, sparking the uprising known as El Bogotazo.
+The city was partly destroyed; 136 buildings were burnt to the ground and 2500 people died.

 Tranquil life in Bogotá was rocked again on November 6, 1985, when guerrillas of the M-19 (Movimiento 19 de Abril) revolutionary movement invaded the Palace of Justice in Bogotá and made hostages of the 300-plus civilians in the building.
 By the next day, 115 people were dead, including 11 Supreme Court judges.